fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <ul>
   <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventNotifications.html">S3 Event Notification</a>: <em>enables you to receive notifications when certain events happen in your bucket.
 To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.
 An S3 notification can be set up to notify you when objects are restored from Glacier to S3.</em>  It can be trigger to SNS, SQS, Lambda, EventBridge (archive, replay events, reliable delivery).</li>
   <li>S3 Storage Lens: Tools to analyse S3</li>
-  <li>S3 Access Log: A new buket will store the logs.
+  <li>S3 Access Log: A new bucket will store the logs.
 They must be in the same region.</li>
-  <li>Pre-Signed URL: can be created by Cosole or CLI.</li>
 </ul>